BACK PAIN

 RADIATION

-Sometimes back and /or pelvic pain is accompanied by radiation to the buttock or hamstring.
+Sometimes back pain and/or pelvic pain is accompanied by radiation to the buttock or hamstring.
 Although this is very annoying, in most cases you do not have to worry about it and it will go away by itself.
 Sometimes the large nerve in your leg can be pinched between the muscles in your buttock or hamstring which can give radiation to your leg.
 If you are worried about it, please feel free to contact one of our therapists.

 • Move your back in all directions, within the pain threshold.